• Skip to primary navigation

 Ingredient Notes

-• Semolina: Both coarse semolina or fine semolina can be used, as they are both prepared the same.
+• Semolina: Both coarse semolina and fine semolina can be used, as they are both prepared the same.
+Semolina flour is not the same and will result in a different texture.

 • Ghee or Butter: Traditionally made with fresh ghee (samneh baladi), you could alternatively use butter.